-Only 18 of the 48 municipalities affected by offshore discovery announcements between 2000-2017 ultimately receive more than 50% of the revenues they could have expected.
-Municipalities do not exhibit rapid anticipatory fiscal responses to discovery announcements, possibly due to limits imposed by a fiscal responsibility law and credit constraints.
+Only 18 of the 48 Brazilian municipalities affected by offshore discovery announcements between 2000-2017 ultimately receive more than half of the revenues they could have expected based on a standard offshore forecasting model.
+Municipalities do not exhibit anticipatory fiscal responses to discovery announcements, potentially due to limits imposed by a fiscal responsibility law (i.e., a balanced budget rule).
+This finding contrasts with Mihalyi and Scurfield (2020), who document the worsening of debt sustainability in 9 out of 12 African countries in the immediate aftermath of major oil or gas discoveries.
+Evidently, institutions such as Brazil's fiscal responsibility law may play an important role in tempering fiscal excesses after discoveries.